-So in order to expand your RAM you’ll need following things,
+In order to expand or increase your Android phone RAM, you’ll need the following things,

 - A Class 4 or higher SD Card – I strongly recommend using a class 6 or class 10 Sd card because faster the Sd card better will be the performance.